What is ‘ emotional intelligence’ and how does it help an individual in making ethical decisions?

 Please briefly explain why you feel this user should be reported.

-Emotional intelligence (EI) refers to the ability to recognize, understand, and manage one’s own emotions and to recognize, understand, and influence the emotions of others.
-It encompasses skills like emotional awareness, empathy, self-regulation, and social skills.
+Emotional intelligence (EI) is the ability to recognize, understand, manage, and use emotions effectively in ourselves and others.
+It involves skills such as self-awareness, self-regulation, empathy, motivation, and social skills.